Paul Porter Arena - Gardner-Webb Runnin' Bulldogs

 The Gardner-Webb Athletics Hall of Fame is honored on the lobby wall just outside the main entrance to the arena.
 This is a great place for arena visitors to learn about the greats to have graced the courts and fields in Boiling Springs.
 There is also a commemorative wall for Gardner-Webb All-Americans, allowing the history lesson to continue.

-We mentioned the promotions that take place during the breaks, and there is no shortage of promotions at Paul Porter Arena.
-There are foul shot contests, pizza screams, t-shirt tosses and a number of other fun diversions to pass the time during timeouts.
-There is also an amusing "Dress Like a Bulldog" contest, where little kids have to race to different areas to put on a Gardner-Webb basketball uniform and compete to see who finishes the course first.
+There is no shortage of in-game promotions at Paul Porter Arena.
+There are frisbee tosses, blindfolded potato chip tastings (believe it or not) and a number of other fun diversions to pass the time during timeouts.
 There are two bulldog mascots in costumes -- a male and female -- who help with many of these promotions and interact with fans throughout the game.
+The male bulldog seems to be more prevalent throughout the game, however.

 Legendary Voice of the Runnin' Bulldogs Fabian Fuentes is on the radio call for Gardner-Webb basketball.
 Each game can be heard on WGWG-FM (88.3) in Boiling Springs and worldwide via the station's website.
 Fuentes is quite excitable, and if you ever happen upon any Runnin' Bulldog highlights on YouTube, chances are it is his voice you will hear calling the action.